RomanNahryshko/refurbish/documentation/docs/tech-docs-future/device-refurbishing-report.md

 ## Assumptions (please approve)

-- Counting method: We’ll count completed repair jobs (not unique devices).
-Rationale: one device may have multiple different repairs by different technicians; jobs better reflect effort.
+- Metrics:
+  - Devices: count unique devices that passed Final QC in the selected date range.
+  - Jobs: count completed repair jobs in the selected date range.
-- “Device repaired by technician” means the technician completed at least one repair job on that device within the range.
+- “Device repaired by technician” means the technician completed at least one repair job on that device (devices counted only if they subsequently passed Final QC in-range).
-- No CSV export in v1; on-screen view only.
+- Exports: PDF report (download button).
+CSV not required.
 - Role access: Admin, General Manager, Operations Manager (not visible to Technicians).

 ## Edge Cases